jcchavezs/zipkin-instrumentation-symfony/README.md

       - { name: kernel.event_listener, event: kernel.exception }
 ```

-## Span namers
+## Span customizers

+Span customizers allow the user to add custom information to the span.
+For example
-By default the span name is being defined by the HTTP verb.
+by default the span name is being defined by the HTTP verb.
 This approach is
 a not so bad option seeking for low cardinality in span naming.
 A more useful
 approach is to use the route path: `/user/{user_id}` however including the
 `@router` in the middleware is expensive and reduces its performance thus the